 Fifth grade boys who are caring for the animal think it's high time the pig is butchered, but the girls have a different idea.
-"He's to young and innocent," they say.
-It's about settled that Christopher who arrived on Columbus Day from the Frederick T. Holliday farm, will go to market, and the children will see the butchering process on some farm.
+"He's too young and innocent," they say.

+It's about settled that Christopher, who arrived on Columbus Day from the Frederick T. Holliday farm, will go to market, and the children will see the butchering process on some farm.

-Carl Eyleigh Jr. contributed his two pigeons to the "farmyard."
+Carl Eveleigh Jr. contributed a bantam hen and rooster to the "farmyard."
 They came from his parents' suburban place.
-The hen and duck were hatched at the school.
+The hen and ducks were hatched at the school.
 At Christmas time many of the ducks were sold for holiday feasts.

 The chickens have been laying eggs-which are "dated" and sold at current prices.
-The duck and chickens were in the second grade project and the children have been keeping "books" recording the profits.
+The ducks and chickens were in the second grade project and the children have been keeping "books" recording the profits.